phuccodetrau/LegalDocumentRetrieval/README.md

 - `embeddings`: Embedding vector of the document.

 ### 3. Cross-encoder
 The Cross-encoder finetunes the pretrained model `vinai/phobert-base` for reranking.
 The input consists of a concatenated question and corpus document, with a label of `1` if relevant and `0` if irrelevant.
 The `[CLS]` token output is passed through a linear layer, and the model is trained using **Cross-Entropy Loss**.
 The goal is to better understand the semantic relationship between the question and the corpus.
-During inference, the retrieved results from Elasticsearch are concatenated with the input question, passed through the Cross-encoder, and reranked based on the softmax score for label `1`.
+During inference, the retrieved results from Elasticsearch are concatenated with the input question, passed through the Cross-encoder, and reranked based on the softmax score for label `1` and then the final top 10 documents with the highest rerank scores are selected.

 #### Cross-encoder Dataset
 ```json